• Address:

 The Author, Specialist, Knowledge (ASK) Program

 The purpose of the program is to take readers beyond the confines of a novel, relating the information from their reading in a personal way to their own self or situation.
 As part of the process, readers draw on their own writers' voice, as they journal through their reading.
-Interviews are conducted with authors of children's books and with "specialists" whose occupations, interests and experiences bring credibility or a better understanding to a particular literature selection.
+Interviews are conducted with authors of books and with educational "specialists" whose occupations, interests and experiences bring credibility or a better understanding to a particular literature selection.

 Registration for any of these programs can be done at www.misd.net/dl with a user friendly drop down menu process.